Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

 ### Insight Derived:

-From our analysis, Delivery Truck is the shipping method that incurs the highest total shipping cost, amounting to 51,971.94 (approx).
+From our analysis, Delivery Truck is the shipping method that incures the highest total shipping cost, amounting to 51,971.94 (approx).
 This suggests that delivery trucks are either:

-Used more frequently, Cover longer distances, or Incur higher operational/logistical expenses compared to other methods.
+Used more frequently, Cover longer distances, or Incure higher operational/logistical expenses compared to other methods.

  ### Potential Next Steps: